gatsbyjs/wp-gatsby/docs/running-tests.md

 Now you are ready to run the tests.

 ### Running the tests
-Now your're ready to rum the tests.
+Now you're ready to run the tests.
 There is a small issue you may have with our testing environment.
-The WordPress installation we created doesn't support **end-to-end (*e2e*)** testing, however this won't be a problem. **WPGraphQL** is an API and most of the time you can get away with just ensuring that your query works, and **WPGraphQL** provides a few functions that will allow us to do just that.
+The WordPress installation we created doesn't support **end-to-end (*e2e*)** testing, however, this won't be a problem. **WPGraphQL** is an API and most of the time you can get away with just ensuring that your query works, and **WPGraphQL** provides a few functions that will allow us to do just that.

 Let's get started by running all the unit tests.
 Back in your terminal run the following:
 ```